Cydral/ERNIE/README.md

 ERNIE is an ongoing development project that demonstrates the implementation of a compact yet powerful language model using Dlib.
 Key aspects of the project include:

 - **Environment**: Primarily designed for Microsoft Windows (console mode), compilable with Microsoft Visual Studio 2022 64-bit (version 17.8.5 used in development).
-- **Hardware Utilization**: Supports both GPU (CUDA - NVidia cuDNN v12.6) and CPU operations, with compile-time options for flexibility.
+- **Hardware Utilization**: Supports both GPU (CUDA v12.6) and CPU operations, with compile-time options for flexibility.
 - **Cross-Platform Potential**: With minimal adaptations, the codebase can be ported to Linux environments.

 > **Note**: This project is in active development and stabilization.
 While initial results are promising, users should expect ongoing improvements and potential changes.